 Upload a photo in your "profile".
 Instead of a standardized image your personal photo will then appear next to your forum entries.

 If you want to write a new message in your forum just select "Open new topic."
 Title and contribution are mandatory.
-You can also attach a file.
-It is possible to edit or even delete your message later on--provided that no one has already sent a reply to your message.
+Be sure to use a meaningful title and change it appropriately for Reply postings.
+You can also attach files to your posting, e.g. if your contribution is larger or you refer to a specific file.
+It is possible to edit or even delete your message later on, provided that no one has already sent a reply to your message.